strongloop-archive/strong-gateway-demo/notes-app-plain/README.md

 ## Build the demo

-Let's begin by building an an API server to fetch our notes from.
+Let's begin by building an API server to fetch our notes from.
 We will:

 - Scaffold a new LoopBack project
 - Create a `notes` model